 Caution is necessary when prescribing to diabetic or thyroid patients as its effects may mask the symptoms of hypoglycemia and thyrotoxicosis - rapid withdrawal may also precipitate a thyroid storm.
 Prescribers should exercise caution during pregnancy - atenolol has been shown to cross the placental barrier and is associated with intrauterine growth restriction.
 Use during breastfeeding is recommended against by the American Academy of Pediatrics due to a risk of neonatal hypoglycemia and bradycardia.

 The elimination half-life of atenolol is approximately 6 to 7 hours.
-The beta-blocking effects manifest within an hour of ingesting a single oral dose and last for 24 hours whereas, with an intravenous dose, effects are evident within 5 minutes but dissipate after 12 hours.
+The beta-blocking effects manifest within an hour of ingesting a single oral dose and last for 24 hours, whereas, with an intravenous dose, effects are evident within 5 minutes but dissipate after 12 hours.
 Unlike its other beta-1-blocking counterparts, there is little hepatic metabolism of atenolol - it is primarily renally excreted.
 Therefore, while no hepatic dosage adjustment is needed, it is imperative to assess renal function before starting treatment, with regular monitoring throughout the duration of treatment.
-Impaired glomerular function results in a significant accumulation of the drug in the body; therefore patients with creatinine clearance under 35 mL/min are prescribed much lower doses.
-Blood pressure and heart rate should also undergo periodic monitoring while patients with a history of obstructive airway disease should have regular lung function tests.
+Impaired glomerular function results in a significant accumulation of the drug in the body; therefore, patients with creatinine clearance under 35 mL/min should receive much lower doses.
+Blood pressure and heart rate should also undergo periodic monitoring, while patients with a history of obstructive airway disease should have regular lung function tests.

 Symptoms of atenolol toxicity may include bradycardia, lethargy, hypotension, respiratory drive disorders, hypothermia, hypoglycemia, and/or seizures.
 Treatment of beta-blocker toxicity is primarily supportive.
 Any unabsorbed drug is removable by gastric lavage, induced emesis, or activated charcoal (if within 1 to 2 hours), while hemodialysis may be used to remove atenolol from general systemic circulation.